FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 Cardboard depictions of the SimonCowell:
 ![](cardboardprototype.png)

-3D depicion of the SimonCowell:
+3D depiction of the SimonCowell:
 ![](3Ddepiction.png)

 Materials needed to build out the cardboard prototype: